momentum-laboratory/molecular-mrf/README.md

 docker run vnikale/pycest-starter
 ```

 ## Structure:
 `open-py-cest-mrf` is the main package for the CEST MRF simulator.
-For further details, refer to the README.md within the package.
+For further details, refer to open-py-cest-mrf/README.md.

-Each example folder contains a pair of .ipynb files and .py files.
-To replicate the figures from the Nature Protocols, follow the steps in the .ipynb files.
-The Nature Protocol paper provides additional information on each example.
-Some folders may contain a `visualization.ipynb` file that recreates figures from the paper.
-[Nature paper](https://github.com/operlman/cest-mrf)
+The repository includes 4 main examplary case studies, arranged into separate folders.
+Each folder contains a Jupyther noebook (.ipynb) and a python script (.py) file.
+To reproduce the figures from the Nat.
+Prot. paper, follow the steps described in the .ipynb files.
+The protocol paper provides additional backgruond information and explanations for each example.
+Some folders may contain a `visualization.ipynb` file that recreates the original figures from the paper.

-`dot_prod_example` demonstrates how to perform dot product matching on L-arginine phantom data, including .seq, .yaml, and MRF dictionary generation.
+`dot_prod_example` demonstrates how to perform dot product matching using L-arginine phantom data.
+It includes .seq, .yaml, and MRF dictionary generation.
 This example should be run first before proceeding to `deep_reco_example` as it uses DP-generated masks.
-It includes `dp_clinical.ipynb` (L-arg 3T data) and `dp_preclinical.ipynb (L-arg 9.4T data)`, along with corresponding .py files.
+It includes `dp_clinical.ipynb` (L-arg 3T data) and `dp_preclinical.ipynb (L-arg 9.4T data)`, along with the corresponding .py files.

-`deep_reco_example` showcases quantification using deep learning, including a .yaml file, MRF dictionary generation, and network training and testing.
-It includes `deep_reco_clinical.ipynb` (L-arg 3T data) and `deep_reco_preclinical.ipynb ` (L-arg 9.4T data), with corresponding .py files forthcoming.
+`deep_reco_example` showcases quantification using deep learning, including a .yaml file, MRF dictionary generation, network training, and inference.
+It includes `deep_reco_clinical.ipynb` (L-arg 3T data) and `deep_reco_preclinical.ipynb` (L-arg 9.4T data), as well as the corresponding .py files.

 `sequential_nn_example` offers an example of implementing sequential neural-network CEST MRF quantification by utilizing additional information such as T1/T2 maps.
-This includes .seq, .yaml files, dictionary generation, and network training and testing on Iohexol data and MT mouse data.
-It features `sequential_example_iohexenol.ipynb` (Iohexol 4.7T data) and `sequential_example_iohexenol.ipynb` (Mouse MR 9.4T data) along with corresponding .py files.
-[Paper link](https://github.com/operlman/cest-mrf)
+It includes .seq, .yaml files, dictionary generation, network training, and inference applied to Iohexol data and MT mouse data.
+It features `sequential_example_iohexenol.ipynb` (Iohexol 4.7T data) and `sequential_example_iohexenol.ipynb` (Mouse MT 9.4T data) along with corresponding .py files.

 `human_example` is an example of neural-network quantification inference on clinical human data.
-It includes `drone_example.ipynb` along with corresponding .py file.
-[Ouri's paper link](https://github.com/operlman/cest-mrf)
+It includes `drone_example.ipynb` along with the corresponding .py file.

-`metrics_example` demonstrates the use of Monte Carlo and Cramer Rao Bound for assessing the quality of MRF schedules.
-It includes `monte_carlo.ipynb` and `crlb.ipynb`, along with corresponding .py files.
+`metrics_example` demonstrates the use of the Monte Carlo and the Cramer Rao Bound for assessing the encoding capability of MRF acquisition schedules.
+It includes `monte_carlo.ipynb` and `crlb.ipynb`, along with the corresponding .py files.